You often need video dimensions for validation, resizing, transcoding, thumbnail generation, or computer vision tasks.

 Method 1: Using OpenCV

-OpenCV is a computer vision library that is helpful when performing advanced video processing using Python.
+OpenCV is a computer vision library that is useful for advanced video processing in Python.

 We will create a custom function that accepts the video file and opens it using cv2.VideoCapture() method.

-Then, extract the dimensions using .get(cv2.CAP_PROP_FRAME_WIDTH) for the width of the video and .get(cv2.CAP_PROP_FRAME_HEIGHT) for the height of the video.
+Then, extract the dimensions using .get(cv2.CAP_PROP_FRAME_WIDTH) for the video width and .get(cv2.CAP_PROP_FRAME_HEIGHT) for the video height.

 Finally, release the video using .release() method.

-The above decision tree diagram visualizes the successful path to get the dimensions of the video, and in case the file doesn’t exist or can’t be opened, it will handle the various exceptions related to that.
+The above decision tree diagram visualizes the successful path to get the dimensions of the video, and in case the file doesn’t exist or can’t be opened, it handles the various exceptions related to that.

 Let’s write some Python code that implements the diagram: